-$\checkmark$ Describe the problem. $\checkmark$ Fix it.
+Describe the problem.
+Fix it.

 The problem is that sq is continuously assigned in two places, which though it does not violate any Verilog rules (note that sq is declared wire rather than uwire) it nevertheless does nothing useful.
-Suppose the a\a line drives sq[0] toward 0 and the b\b line drives bit sq[0] toward 1.
-The value of sq[0] will be x, which is not what we want.
+Suppose the aa line drives sq[0] toward o and the othe othing drives bit sq[0] toward othe othe

-A simple fix is to use different objects for a\a and b\b.
+A simple fix is to use different objects for aa and bb.
 That is shown above.

-Grading Note: Many students incorrectly described the value of sq as alternating between a\a and b\b.
-That doesn't happen because the simulator computes sq by first combining the a\a and b\b values (maybe using an old a or b, but always combining the two).
-So there is never a time when sq is cleanly equal to a\a or b\b (unless a=b).
+Grading Note: Many students incorrectly described the value of sq as alternating between aa and bb.
+That doesn't happen because the simulator computes sq by first combining the aa and bb values (maybe using an old a or b, but always combining the two).
+So there is never a time when sq is cleanly equal to aa or bb (unless a=b).